Dutch legal business structures

 When closing down or selling you will need to settle your debts, follow the rules on dismissal if you have employees and you will have to file a final tax return.

-- As of 1 April 2017 debtors are granted a six month statutory grace period for paying back their debt.
+- Debtors can be granted a six month statutory grace period for paying back their debt.
+This has to be done by the court.
+Keep in mind that the court doesn’t always grant this.
 During that time creditors cannot claim any money or confiscate any goods.
 If you are no longer able to pay your debts and you have an Eenmanszaak or are partner in a partnership (maatschap or vennootschap), you are personally liable for your business’s debts.
 You can appeal to your municipality for debt restructuring.
 If this fails you can appeal to a court for debt restructuring.
 For more information: business.gov.nl/regulation/debt-restructuring/

 - If you have employees you are expected to follow dismissal procedures.
 There are various dismissal procedures that you should familiarize yourself with.